Share It On

 Standard Operating Procedures are the foundation of a safe and efficient operation.
 In a situation where disruptions and stress might accumulate, resist the temptation to adopt ‘workaround’ procedures or take shortcuts in your work routines.

-Do not rush into approaches or accept shortcuts if it might end up in an unstabilised approach.
-Take extra care when accepting last minute runway changes or intersection departures to check the correct performance.
-“Haste makes waste” ...So if it is too tight – state “unable” or Go Around.
+Do not rush into approaches or accept shortcuts if it might end up in a non-stabilised approach.
+Take extra care when accepting last minute runway changes or intersection departures to cross-check the correct performance.

 Your first and foremost responsibility is to the safety of your passengers and crew!

-Commander’s Discretion is a tool for the commander that is meant to be used in exceptional circumstances, usually to allow a flight to be continued to a destination.
-It is NOT a standard resource planning tool for the operator, nor a tool to make up for its unrealistic scheduling practices.
+Commander’s Discretion is a tool reserved exclusively for the Commander.
+It is meant to be used in exceptional circumstances, usually to allow a flight to be continued to a destination.

-Importantly, you also have the authority under Commander’s Discretion to reduce a Flight Duty Period or to extend a rest period if you deem it required. – Safety comes first !
+Importantly, you also have the authority under Commander’s Discretion to reduce a Flight Duty Period or to extend a rest period if you deem it required.

 v